+You probably did not know that there are 15 fire hazards you use every day in and around your home.
 My dishwasher caught on fire.
 True story.
-In the middle of a Netflix-night with the Kenyon part of Smith-Kenyon, we smelled smoke and realized our stainless steel, European branded, relatively new dishwasher was aflame.
+In the middle of a Netflix-night with the Kenyon part of Smith-Kenyon, we smelled smoke and realized our stainless steel, European branded, newish dishwasher was aflame.
 More like, asmoke.
 (But that isn’t a word and it isn’t really important to get into semantics at this point in the story.)
 Apparently, we are not alone in having this kind of excitement in our lives.

 According to the National Fire Protection Association, “Dishwashers were involved in 1,130 home structure fires reported to U.S. fire departments per year in 2006-2010.
 These fires resulted in two civilian deaths, 19 civilian injuries, and $23 million in direct property damage per year.”

 I do not mean to make light of this situation, we were fortunate that we were home at the time and could deal with the problem before any major damage could take place.
 It is heartbreaking to know that other people have suffered because of something faulty in their homes.
 The potential for harm is what makes an everyday item a dormant hazard.
 That being said, prevention is the key to fire safety.